2025-2026 IN-PERSON SCHOOL BROCHURE

 PROGRAMS AT A GLANCE

 All half-day school programs and add-ons are offered twice daily from Monday to Friday (morning sessions begin at 10:00am and afternoons at noon).
 Space is available in the Museum’s Lower Lobby for students to eat their own lunch.
-Note that there is no cafeteria at the Museum, however vending machines with snacks and a water fountain are available.
+Note that there is no cafeteria at the Museum; however, vending machines and a water fountain are available.

 Book a program and/or tour: